mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 ##### The Great Gates of Rhylanor

-TRAVELLER

 who has overseen the creation of the prototype.
-He is accompanied by an adminbot; essentially a self- propelled desk and portacomp terminal.
+He is accompanied by an adminbot; essentially a self-propelled desk and portacomp terminal.

 Levoreen greets the Travellers in a professionally friendly manner and welcomes them to the project.